gurjeetbains/assuritycodeceptapi/README.md

 ## Usage

-To run the tests.
-This will start running the test and generate the results on commandline along with generating the allure results in output folder and junit reports in junitreports folder for CI/CD Pipeline
+To run the tests use the below command.
 ```bash
 npm run test
 ```
+This will start running the test and generate the results on commandline along with generating the allure results in output folder and junit reports in junitreports folder for CI/CD Pipeline.
-After the test completes running run the below command to view a HTML report.
-The report will automatically open in your default browser
+After the test completes running, execute the below command to view a HTML report.
+The report will automatically open in your default browser.
 ```bash
 npm run createReport
 ```